vhaalmeida/styleguide/README.md

     </a>
     ```

-* If an element wraps text and other element(s) write them in a new line
+* If an element wraps text and other element(s), write them in a new line

     **Don't**
     ```html